issalab/mkturk/public/mkturk/readme.md

 DeviceType:desktop or mobile

 EffectorSaveJSONDataRelativetoFixationDotDisplayMS: dt in milliseconds relative to fixation appearance when to save eye data into json. if dt<0, this means eye data immediately before fixation appears will be included in the json datafile.
-Note, for parallel saving to bigquery, we keep up 1000ms before fixation, but for json data file may want to keep less to save space.
+Note, for parallel saving to bigquery, we currently keep up 500ms before fixation, but for json data file may want to keep less to save space.

 Eye.CalibXTransform: Stores the parameters from the linear regression fit of eye tracker's x,y --> screen x (eg x_screen = a*x + b*y + c)